Alphabet grants Pichai largest ever stock award, again

-(Reuters) - Alphabet Inc’s (GOOGL.O) newly-instated Chief Executive Officer Sundar Pichai would receive a hefty $240 million in performance-based stock awards over the next three years, the highest ever promised to any executive of the search giant.
+Dec 20 (Reuters) - Alphabet Inc’s newly-instated Chief Executive Officer Sundar Pichai would receive a hefty $240 million in performance-based stock awards over the next three years, the highest ever promised to any executive of the search giant.

 Pichai would also take home $2 million in annual salary starting 2020, according to a regulatory filing on Friday.
 That compares with a $1 salary received by Larry Page in the same role last year. (bit.ly/36VSo8u)